luau-lang/luau/rfcs/require-by-string.md

 Some potential issues with this approach:
 - Could lead to Luau file headers becoming cluttered.
-- Would probably lead to substantial copy-and-pasting between modules in the same library, as they would likely need to share certain aliases.
+- Would probably lead to substantial copy-and-pasting between modules in the same library, as they would likely need to share certain paths/aliases.
-- Using configuration files for alias maps allows modules to share aliases while still providing the flexibility to override if needed.
+- Using configuration files for paths/alias maps allows modules to share aliases while still providing the flexibility to override if needed.
 This approach does not support inheritance and overriding in an obvious way.
-- Removes the layer of abstraction that is provided by external alias maps.
+- Removes the layer of abstraction that is provided by external paths/alias maps.
 This might also blur the scope of package managers.
 The software would need to directly modify lines of code in `.luau` files, rather than modifying configuration files.

 #### Defining configuration files in a non-JSON format